Matt Platts

 One last update.. (maybe...)

 A year has passed and it is March 2017.
 I've made many of the changes mentioned above at odd times here and there, and implemented some other things such as css transitions when resetting the sprite positions.
 Attempting to play the new version is still annoying me as the movement is too 'jumpy'.
 I'm still moving in 10px increments, as are the ghosts.
-So I've just changed this now to 2px increments, implemented a moveInc variable to set the increment so I can play with it easily, and the resulting action is nice and smooth!
-The game timings have had to be adjusted to deal with the fact that there are now more game loops going on per second.
+So I've just changed this now to 2px increments, implemented a moveInc variable to set the increment so I can play with it easily, and the resulting action is nice and smooth.
+The game timings have had to be adjusted to deal with the fact that there are now more game loops happening per second - but everything is now in variables and I can easily tweak the game and get very different effects just from changing these in tandem.
 Finally, it feels like I've created something quite good!

 So where next?
 Possibly something where different algorithms are used at different times, random maze generation and create your own mazes.